Omnistac/zedux/docs/types/Inducer.md

 # Inducer

-An inducer is *almost* a [reducer](/docs/types/Reducer.md) &ndash; the only difference being that inducers don't take an `action` param.
-Inducers are, therefore, just a map function; they take the current state and map it to the new state.
+An inducer is *almost* a [reducer](/docs/types/Reducer.md) &ndash; the differences being:

+1. Inducers don't take an `action` param.

+2. Inducers return a partial state update, not necessarily the full state tree.
+This partial state update will be merged into the existing state tree.

 Inducers are so named because their job is to "induce" state updates in the store.